Rolphs/BMI/README.md

 ## How the script works

-Running the script will prompt you for your weight in kilograms and height in meters (questions are displayed in Spanish).
+Running the script will first ask for your name and then prompt you for your weight in kilograms and height in meters (questions are displayed in Spanish).
 Values must fall within a sensible range (30–300 kg for weight and 0.5–2.5 m for height).
 It then computes your BMI, shows the associated classification (e.g. Normal, Alto) and prints a table highlighting your category.
 Depending on the result, the script also displays a short recommendation.

 ## Prerequisites